moxiegirl/getstarted/content/mac/step_six.md

 * create a Docker Hub account and repository
 * pushed your image to Docker Hub for others to share

 You've only scratched the surface of what Docker can do.
-For example, you've only used the Docker Engine which is the core product in our platform.
-You can investigate other [Docker Products](http:/www.docker.com/products).
-To try more advanced Docker tasks, view the [Docker User Guide](http://docs.docker.com) in our documentation.